nagare-labs/nagare/README.md

 There are only a select few number of web3 engineers globally available and they tend to stick with the chain &/ technology stack they first discovered, built on, and continued to invest their time.

-For web3 to break its current niche or micro-niche bubble, and gain mass adoption, us founders and engineers have to create pathways and remove hurdles (if any) for developers (across web3 and web2) to be able to build as many ideas, on any chain/network, using their preferred technology stack.
+For web3 to break out of its current niche or micro-niche bubble, and gain mass adoption, us founders and engineers have to create pathways and remove hurdles (if any) for developers (across web3 and web2) to be able to build as many ideas, on any chain/network, using their preferred technology stack.

 ### Problem